vrtisjames1/Portfolio/readme/readme.md

 struggled with the model when adjusting the background transparency.
 I realized that only the background-color property needed to be transparent.

 I realized I had trouble creating a media query for the model model.
 Still useable but needed to change the close button to the left hand side.

+Nov 3: Had a lot of difficulty creating the editable resume.
+Once complete, I realized the edited text will not save when the page reloads.
+Something to look into when I learn about the backend.